 A nippy October evening found me in Banstead, Surrey in search of fish and chips.
 But just not any fish and chips, gluten free fish and chips.
-I’m not sure how long it is since I last had fish and chips but since I don’t have a deep fat fryer at home, it must be a really long time.
+I’m not sure how long it is since I last enjoyed a meal of gluten free fish and chips but since I don’t have a deep fat fryer at home, it must be a really long time

 I was there to meet up with the lovely Annie (Annie’s Supperclub) and another Twitter friend.
 Annie and I had heard amazing reports of The Seine Rigger in Banstead and the high quality of their gluten free fish and chips.
 We were all very excited to meet up there together.